A young Dublin wife & mother spent several nightmare days desperately searching for her missing husband in late May 1921.

 His widow Elizabeth was eventually granted a military pension and the school fees for her daughter Kathleen to age 18 were funded by the State.
 Mrs Doyle was also awarded Sean’s 1916 posthumous medal.

 Their daughter Kathleen married in 1943 and went on to have her own family.

 Her mother Elizabeth never remarried and outlived her only child by 2 years, passing away in 1985 in a Dublin Home for The Blind.

-*The Doyle and Wood families suffered many tragedies owing to their strongly-held political convictions – backed up by action – over two decades.
+*The Doyle and Wood families suffered many tragedies owing to their strongly-held political convictions and activities over two decades.